 Germany, a country with deep forests, picturesque valleys and the most charming towns with half-timbered houses, whose streets you can wander for hours.
-Check out the best things to do in Germany and the top places to visit.
-Also included is a map of what to visit in Germany.
+Here are things to do in Germany.
+Also included is a map of the best places to visit in Germany.

 Dense and dark forests, snow-capped mountain peaks, sandy beaches with breathtaking cliffs, historic towns, majestic castles, rock towns… you will find all this and much more in Germany.